griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/01_setting_up_environment.md

 ---

 And there we have it, our coding environment is all set up!
-In the next section [The Chat Utility](03_the_chat_utility.md), we'll look at one of the quickest ways of creating a Chatbot with Griptape.
+In the next section: [The Chat Utility](03_the_chat_utility.md), we'll look at one of the quickest ways of creating a Chatbot with Griptape.